 Have more questions about Experience Mission trips?
 Check out our general FAQs, or call our support team at 888-475-6414.

 Dont hit a snag in your mission trip planning!
-Fill out an interest form or call (888) 475-6414 (Tue-Thu, 9am-5pm ET) to ask questions and learn more about upcoming EM mission trips.
+Fill out an interest form or call (888) 475-6414 (Mon-Thu, 9am-5pm ET) to ask questions and learn more about upcoming EM mission trips.

 1

-Fill out a Group Interest Form for the trip you're most interested in
+Fill out a Group Interest Form

 3

 Read our Mission Trip FAQ and Registration Policy.
-If you have additional questions or don't see the dates you're looking for, contact us or inquire about a specific trip.
+If you have additional questions or don't see the dates you're looking for, fill out an interest form for the trip closest to what you're hoping for and let us know the needs of your group.